The Secret World of Santa Claus

 The Secret World of Santa Claus (French title Le Monde secret du Père Noël, German title Weihnachtsmann & Co.
-KG) is a French and Canadian children's animated television show.
-It is syndicated to several countries worldwide, including Teletoon in Canada, and Super RTL in Germany, in and is generally seen every December during the holiday season.
+KG) is a Canadian French children's animated television show.
+It is syndicated to several countries worldwide, including Teletoon in Canada, and Super RTL in Germany, and is generally seen every December during the holiday season.
 On December 25, 1999, Christmas Day, The Secret World of Santa Claus marathon took place from 6:00am to 7:00pm.
 As of 2013, it has been released on 2 DVDs from Cinedigm in the US.

 Synopsis

 Each episode usually starts out showing Santa Claus preparing for Christmas and doing some Christmas-related activities at his workshop.
 Then two recurring villains (Gruzzlebeard and his partner Dudley) show up trying to foil Santa's plan and ruin the hopes of children.
 The two trolls usually end up actually finding themselves in a trap that they constructed themselves and the show usually ends showing that all of Santa's things end up turning out fine.